kvetoslavnovak/build-a-saas-with-sveltekit-supabase-and-stripe/README.md

-# Build a SaaS product using Next.js, Supabase and Stripe
+# Build a SaaS product using SvelteKit, Supabase and Stripe

 SvelteKit version of the tutorial [Build a SaaS product with Next.js, Supabase and Stripe](https://egghead.io/courses/build-a-saas-product-with-next-js-supabase-and-stripe-61f2bc20) by Jon Meyers